ARPAN-2003/WheelBase-Virtual-Car-Rental-System/README.md

 This is our B.Tech 5th Semester Project.
 Hope, we do well.
 In the system, I have added some basic functionalities.
 If you prefer some more ideas on this, it will be very helpful to us.
 Thank You in advance 😊💖...

+To run this, you have to start 'Apache' and 'MySql' server...

+If your localhost is running at port:3306, then you have to configure one file [WheelBase/config.php] information (given below)

+Line-03:  define('DB_HOST', 'localhost:3308');    ---->   	define('DB_HOST', 'localhost:3306');